Matcham89/appdev-infra/README.md

 ### Prerequisites

-Projects need to be created in the Google Cloud Console
+Projects need to be created in the Google Cloud Console.

+As a minimum a CICD (central host for the artifact registry and state files) and a DEV project need to be defined.

+<p>&nbsp;</p>

+Once at least two projects are created, in the CICD project a Google Cloud Storage bucket needs to be created.
+This bucket will host all of the state files for the Terraform.

+Default settings are acceptable for this, however if you would like some HA select object versioning on the bucket options.

-A Google Cloud Storage bucket must exist in the Google Cloud Console and will need to be defined in the Terraform `backend.tf` for the BOOTSTRAP _AND_ the remote states for the IAC
+The bucket ID will need to be defined in the Terraform `backend.tf` for the BOOTSTRAP _AND_ the `remote_states.tf` for the IAC

 appdev-infra/bootstrap/backend.tf